SPY Technical Analysis: SPDR S&P 500 ETF Trust

 Candlestick Chart

 The Candlestick chart is one of the favorite charts for traders and investors because it shows information in a more visually natural way.
 Candlestick charts also display open, high, low, and close; each candle represents a specific period.
 The color of the body indicates whether the price increased or decreased.
 The green candle represents the price increase, while the red candle indicates the decrease.
-The thin line above and below the body, called wicks or shadow, represents high or low prices.
+The thin line above and below the body, called wicks or shadows, represents high or low prices.

 Key Concepts